 Tingling or itching around the lips is a distressing signal that a cold sore is on its way for sufferers of this chronic, recurring condition.
 The cluster of tiny blisters that soon appears is painful and can be embarrassing.
 Is it possible to stop a cold sore in its tracks?
 Toothpaste is one home remedy that's sometimes recommended as a cold sore preventative, but the jury is still out on its effectiveness.

 Herpes simplex virus 1 (HSV-1) is responsible for cold sores, and toothpaste contains a chemical that may suppress the virus.
 After the initial infection, HSV-1 lies dormant in the body until something triggers it to become active, and a cold sore develops.
-Sodium lauryl sulfate (SLS) is an anionic surfactant with protein denaturant potency and it is also a toothpaste ingredient.
-In a research study published on the US National Library of Medicine, National Institutes of Health, it was demonstrated that SLS is a potent inactivator of nonenveloped rotavirus and poliovirus infectivities at quite low concentrations and under very mild conditions.
-The society claims that if you apply toothpaste at the first sign of a cold sore outbreak, the sore may never appear or it won't last as long.
+According to the Wound Care Society, the toothpaste ingredient sodium lauryl sulfate (SLS) suppresses the activity of the virus.
+The society claims that if you apply toothpaste at the first sign of a cold sore outbreak, the sore may never appear or it won't last so long.

 Only anecdotal evidence supports the idea that toothpaste is effective as a cold sore preventative.
 Though some people claim that toothpaste prevents their cold sores from appearing, researchers haven't carried out studies to investigate the facts.
 What's more, according to How to Get Rid of a Cold Sore, some doctors believe that SLS in toothpaste can actually cause cold sore attacks.